-It just got harder to get your John Muir Trail Permits.
+It just got harder to get John Muir Trail Permits.

 The interim quota will limit the number of hikers exiting the Yosemite Wilderness over Donohue Pass to 45 per day.

-Most hikers will cross Donohue Pass (which marks the border between the Yosemite National Park and the Ansel Adams Wilderness) from three to four days into a hike that started from Happy Isles, and 45 exiting hikers is considerably less than the reported maximum of 79 in 2013 and 77 in 2014 (for peak season from mid-July through early September).
+Most hikers will cross Donohue Pass, the border between the Yosemite National Park and the Ansel Adams Wilderness, from three to four days from Happy Isles.
+Allowing only 45 exiting hikers allows for considerably less traffic than in past years.

-In order to get the appropriate exit permit, a hiker must start at Happy Isles, Glacier Point, Sunrise Lakes, or Lyell Canyon—and only Lyell Canyon has walk-up permits (and only 10 per day).
+In order to get the appropriate exit permit, a hiker must start at Happy Isles, Glacier Point, Sunrise Lakes, or Lyell Canyon.
+And at the time of this writing, only Lyell Canyon has walk-up permits (and only 10 per day).

 While I like the idea of making more of Yosemite available for non-JMT hikers to enjoy, this means that for the foreseeable future (“… until a more holistic and comprehensive approach can be developed through a larger planning effort.”), getting a permit to hike the JMT will be challenging.